jazz-code/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The document object model is a API that allows us to affect the HTML/CSS with JS
 2. What is an event?
+Its an event that can be triggered by the users action
 3. What is an event listener?
+It listens for the triggered users action and then executes code based on that
 4. Why would we convert a NodeList into an Array?
+We could use higher order array methods like map, filter, reduce
 5. What is a component?
+A reusable piece of code
 ### Git Set up

 * [ ] Fork the project into your GitHub user account